home-assistant/operating-system/Documentation/getting_started_development.md

 ```
 root@somehashinhex:/build#
-root@somehashinhex:/build# cat scripts/build-all.sh
+root@somehashinhex:/build# make help
 [...]
 ```

-The _hassos_ developers provides another convenience script that will build hassos images for a (rather long!) list of targets - if you're not interested in building artifacts for all supported platforms, make sure to take a peek inside and monkeypatch away...
-After you're done making changes, start it, and go make a cup of tea.
+The _hassos_ developers provide a Makefile that will build hassos images for a (rather long!) list of targets.
+For example run the command below to start building the _ova_ variant, and go make a cup of tea.
 Or fifteen.

 ```
-root@0db6f7079872:/build# scripts/build-all.sh
+root@0db6f7079872:/build# make ova
 [...]
 ```

-Personally, I removed all advertised build targets from the `all_platforms` array variable, expect for the _ova_ variant.
 That will result in a single VMDK image file at the very end of the build process.
 This image file is a compressed block device dump with a proper GPT partition table, prepared to ship into any OVA-compatible hypervisor's innards.
 For me, the end of the **ova** build steps looks like this:

 ```
 [...]